Open Adoption in Cincinnati

 Sometimes, finding a wonderful home with loving adoptive parents who are emotionally and financially ready for a new baby is the best situation for you and your child.
 A Lifetime Adoption coordinator will help you create an adoption plan.
 This plan will let you make the choices for yourself and your baby.
 You will look at Lifetime family profiles and choose the adoptive family that is the right.
 You will choose how much contact you want with the family once the adoption process is complete, and you will even get to decide how everything at the hospital will go.

 Unexpected expenses can come up when dealing with an unplanned pregnancy.
-If you need assistance, Lifetime may have some solution for those expenses.
-In Ohio, you can receive help with:
+If you need assistance, Ohio law says that you can receive help with:

-Your Lifetime Adoption coordinator will speak with you about what you need and arrange for help!
+Your Lifetime Adoption coordinator will talk with you about what you need and arrange for help.

 Are you struggling to raise a young child and are looking into adoption?
 This was the case with Corinne, who was struggling to raise her twins as a single mom.
 She was working two jobs and had no support from her family or the birth father.
 She wanted her twins to have a two-parent home where they could get the love and attention they deserved.
 She talked with an adoption coordinator, and together they found a family with a stay-at-home mom in Ohio.
 They live just a few hours from Corinne, who now receives pictures, updates and is scheduled for a visit once a year.